 Trey is a forensics investigator with a background in both law enforcement and corporate investigations.
 He served as a detective with the Rock Hill Police Department in South Carolina, where he was sworn as a Special Deputy United States Marshal and supported the US Secret Service Electronic Crimes Task Force.
 In the private sector, Trey worked at Capital One where he was part of the Cyber Technical Investigations Team.
 Trey is currently a Manager of Forensic Consultants at Magnet Forensics.

-Will served in the Intelligence Community during the Global War on Terror focused on HUMINT collection in the CIA and Incident Responder for the State Department.
+Will has served in the Intelligence Community focused on HUMINT collection in the CIA and was an Incident Responder for the State Department.
 He also worked at Revolutionary Security as a Senior Cybersecurity Consultant focused on Insider Threats and has extensive experience in eDiscovery and mobile investigations.
 Will has also served as the Director of Digital Forensics and Operational Security at Operation Safe Escape, helping domestic abuse victims.

 Alexis has been serving the area of Orlando, Florida for the last 13 years as a Special Agent of a Federal Law Enforcement agency.
 He has a Bachelor's in Computer Science, an MBA in Management of Information Systems, and holds multiple digital forensics certifications.
 He can be reached online via Twitter @AlexisBrignoni and on his blog at abrignoni.com.

 Lodrina has over 15 years of experience in the digital forensics and cybersecurity industries.
 As Principal Security Advocate at Cybereason, she drives innovation and development of best practices related to cybersecurity standards and policy.
 Lodrina is also a Certified Instructor at the SANS Institute and has a bachelor's degree in Computer Science from Boston University and has continued her education by earning the GCFE, GCFA, and GASF certifications from GIAC.